WebinarThe evidence base for the Satter Eating Competence Model

 Watch the webinar

 The duration of this professional webinar is one hour.
 You may claim credit for one CEU for viewing this program.
-Click here for a completion certificate, which you can keep for evidence of course completion with your credentialing agency.
 Please note that ESI has not applied for CEU approval.

 About the presenter